What Happens if You Default on a Business Loan?

 Steps to Avoid Loan Default

-If your company is unable to pay a business loan, it is important to take action immediately.
+If your company cannot pay a business loan, it is important to take action immediately.

 1. Contact Your Lender and Let them Know the Situation